-DNS RR - SRV
+DNS RR - SRV records

 SRV records (RFC 7282) are to some extent a generalisation for MX records.
 They allow clients to identify which hosts provide given services on a domain.
-They are therefore suitable for servers to announce their services (e.g. Microsoft Active Directory).
+They are therefore suitable for servers to announce their services, is used for instance by Microsoft Active Directory servers.